 Considering the curvature of the object, the strain can be calculated by the parameter of the affine transformation and by the gradients of the deformation.

 DIC offers characterization of material parameters far into the range of plastic deformation.
 Its powerful data analysis tools allow the determination of the location and amplitude of maximum strain, which are important functions in material testing.

 DIC is ideal for fracture mechanics investigation.
-The full-field measurement delivers exact information about local and global strain distribution, crack growth, and can be used for the determination of important fracture mechanics parameters.
+The full-field measurement delivers exact information about local and global strain distribution and crack growth, and can be used for the determination of important fracture mechanics parameters.

 Deformation analysis on a CFRP (carbon fibre reinforced plastics) structure.

-The software offers convenient data handling, reliable evaluation and extensive post-processing and analysis capabilities (e.g. determination and visualisation of principal strain).
+The software offers convenient data handling, reliable evaluation, and extensive post-processing and analysis capabilities (such as determination and visualisation of principal strain).